ISAE 3402 Workbook

 Golden thread

 Every tab cross-references every other tab.
 Risk ID in the Risk Assessment links to the Control Matrix.
 Control ID in the Control Matrix links to the Testing Protocol.
 The Testing Protocol links to the Gap Analysis.
-A partner or reviewer can trace from identified risk to opinion conclusion in a single pass — the most common structural question in partner reviews, answered before it's asked.
+A partner or reviewer can trace from identified risk to opinion conclusion in a single pass.
+The most common structural question in partner reviews, answered before it's asked.

 IPE identification